LIFEHUBBER

 AI-Origin Checks Are Moving Into Search, Chrome, and ChatGPT

 Google and OpenAI are making AI-origin checks more visible in everyday products.
 Google is expanding SynthID and C2PA-related checks across Search surfaces and later Chrome, while OpenAI is previewing a tool that checks supported images for provenance signals from OpenAI systems.
-The useful signal is not that AI detection is solved.
-It is that origin checks are moving closer to the places where people already search, browse, and use AI.
+The important shift is placement: origin checks are moving closer to the places where people already search, browse, and use AI, while still carrying real limits.

 Editorial illustration of a media image with AI-origin signals appearing across search, browser, and chat surfaces.